conan-io/docs/reference/commands/pkglist.rst

 The ``conan pkglist find-remote`` command will take a package list of packages in the cache (key ``"Local Cache"``) and look for them in the defined remotes.
-For every exact occurrence in a remote matching the recipe, version, recipe-revision, etc, an entry in the resulting "package lists" will be added for that specific remote.
+For every exact occurrence in a remote matching the recipe, version, etc, an entry in the resulting "package lists" will be added for that specific remote.

+If the recipe revisions is not specified in the input list, you may use the `--expand-revisions` argument.
+Then the command will list all available revisions of recipes.
+Likewise, it will list package revisions if at least a package id is specified.

 .. seealso::